-You're probably thinking "But that's okay, at least you can check them in game."
+You're probably thinking "But that's OK, at least you can check them in game."
 Nope!
 Only the Options screen you can access from the main menu offers any key information.
 In-game, you can only alter volume, vibration and subtitles.
-And the bit that really takes a shit into the chocolate ice-cream and hands players a spoon?
-One of the commands - the Run-Kick - isn't even configured.
+And the bit that really takes a shit in the chocolate ice-cream and hands you a spoon?
+One of the commands—the Run-Kick—isn't even configured.
 Even if it's comprehensively useless, the gap stares back from the screen like a sucking abyss of... uh... oh, what's the word I'm thinking of?
 Describes things that are not very good at all.
 You know.

 HOW AM I SUPPOSED TO DO THAT?!

 No. I must have misread it.
 Must have.
 Let me double-check.

 (The worst of course being the one in Derek Smart's Echo Squad, which was a linear recording that didn't bother checking if you were keeping up with it, or even in the right part of space to do what it was asking, and at one point gave the thrilling order "Leave the controls alone and for about five minutes watch as the fighter performs an escort flight profile around the carrier".
 But that's another rant.)

 OK, let's try and break this down.
 Reach for the mouse?
 Nope, that doesn't work, even if you're using it for other things like selecting menu options.
 What kind of game do you think this is, anyway?
 No, what you're meant to do is figure out what button corresponds to a hand, press it, then cycle through the A, S and D movement buttons at wrist-cracking speed, because if you let go for a second, so does Jack.
 You can just hit A and D, but that judders around in a way that not only suggests you're on the brink of failure, but that you're only getting away with it because nobody bothered testing this method.

 By which I of course mean "Suggests", with big, bold speech marks for emphasis.